Roy-lab/SCOTCH/README.md

 # pyNMTF

+Documentation

+## Documentation
+You can find the documentation for this project at [GitHub Pages](https://shalberg.github.io/Roy-lab/SCOTCH).

 ## Description
 A pytorch implementation of the regularized non-negative matrix tri-factorization algorithm.
 Compatible with CUDA enabled GPU's.
 The code was developed in an enviroment with the following packages.
 This uses the cuda11.6 package.